neroonose/Esports-Earnings/README.md

 # Esports-Earnings
+Dataset gotten from Kaggle.

-Rankings of some of the esports teams, players and games
+Esports Earnings of some of the top teams and top players in developed countries.
+I gave insights of where the most games are played and how much they earned.
+Teams and countries with the most earnings and also Asia, the continent with the highest number if players and teams.